Tarkan (singer): Relationships and rumours

 Tarkan was in a relationship with a French model in the early 1990s, and with a Turkish journalist between 1994 and 1996.
-Because Tarkan does not like to talk about his personal life, there has been speculation about his sexual orientation in the popular press.
+Because Tarkan prefers to keep information about his personal life private, there has been speculation about his sexual orientation in the popular press.
 Photos stolen from his house in New York in 2001 were portrayed as compromising; they were photos with other men in swimwear at a public nude beach.
-In one of the pictures he appears to be kissing a man.
+In one of the pictures, he appears to be kissing a man.
 In an interview with Hürriyet, Tarkan contested the widespread assumption that he was gay.
-He said that men spread the rumours, because he didn't conform to their image of being a man.
+He claimed that other men had spread these rumours about him because he didn't conform to their image of being a man.
 One of his ex-girlfriends also denied he was gay.
 Tarkan later gave fewer and fewer interviews and television appearances, limiting himself to a small number of trusted journalists.
 In 2006, he said that his relationship with the media had gone wrong.

 He was in a relationship with a lawyer, Bilge Öztürk, for seven years until they amicably parted in 2008.
 He has told the media that he regards the institution of marriage as outdated, stating he would only get married for the benefit of any children he might have.
 Tarkan owns a ranch-like property in Polonezköy, Istanbul, where he cultivates fruit trees and keeps animals, and owned a flat in Murray Hill, New York City.